Add A Landing Site

-Head over to our boosters (nav option in the sidebar) and click on the Landing Site and enable it.
+Head over to our 'Integrations' (nav option in the sidebar) and click on the Landing Site and enable it.

 2. Configure it

-You can now configure the subdomain name if you want to host your content on Goodbits or if you are on a Pro account setup a custom domain for that content.
+You can now configure the subdomain name if you don't want to host your content on Goodbits.

 3. Customize the page